 Not sure what an Adventure Elopement is?!?
 Didn’t know that an “Adventure Wedding” was a thing?!?
 Didn’t know you could “elope” with your family with you?
 Feeling lost thinking about what needs to be done and how to plan an elopement?!?
 No worries, you’re not alone!

-When Robin & Bo first chatted with me, they had just gotten engaged and had a glimmer of an idea that they wanted something different for their wedding…
+When Robin & Bo first chatted with me, they had just gotten engaged.
+They had a glimmer of an idea that they wanted something different for their wedding.

 ~YET~ something more personal than only a quick courthouse ceremony.

 From wondering how to do something that felt like them, to instead thinking about how to plan an elopement with an adventurous lean with their family, Robin & Bo’s hiking-based, waterfall mountain elopement came from idea to real life “I do!” in just about 4 months of planning!
 Their rad journey is a beautiful example of what it’s really like to create a true adventurous elopement experience.

 So as our time together wrapped up, and their Google review hitting a character limit they decided to keep on writing.

 They’d learned so much in the process wanted to share, inspire, and, shine a light on what is possible and what it’s like to plan an elopement or adventure wedding that balances family + what they really treasure as a couple.

 So, I invite you to read Robin & Bo’s rad journey below, in their own words from their perspective. ?

 You might find that their journey quite possibly started exactly where you are starting– “An adventure wedding?
 How to plan an elopement?
 What does that really mean???”